Research shows that planting these trees in your outdoor space could up your home's price tag by as much as £8,500

 An established hedge in a slow-growing variety like English Holly, Hornbeam or Portuguese Laural would cost around £200 a metre to buy.

 An attractive yet easy to maintain tree, the bright white bark and downward growing shoots of the weeping birch will set you back around £300 if you are considering investing.

 This tree requires well-drained, moist soil all year-round but it doesn't mind cold winters and mild summers, so it's perfect for the British climate.

 They may be more commonly found in the Mediterranean but numbers of these hardy trees, which do thrive in sunny climates but can also withstand temperatures as low as -10º, are in decline due to plant disease Xylella, so if you have a healthy one, hold on to it.

-This small deciduous tree with its feathery foliage that switches from vibrant red-purple in summer to rich crimson in autumn, are a welcome addition to any garden, and its slow-growing properties mean it won’t be overbearing and could rake you in thousands in the long run.
+This petite deciduous tree, with its feathery foliage that switches from vibrant red-purple in summer to rich crimson in autumn, is a welcome addition to any outside space, even a smaller garden, and its slow-growing properties mean it won’t be overbearing and could rake you in thousands in the long run.